jgaa/nsblast/README.md

 # Building
 The project use CMake.

+It uses C++ 20 features and require g++-13 / clang-15 or newer.

-It require boost version 1.81 or newer.
+It require boost version 1.82 or newer.

 Other dependencies that are handled automatically by CMake: